drshika/drshika.github.io/_posts/2022-03-03-Microsoft-Research-Internship.md

 - You can choose your start and end date (they give you a table to help you decide)
 - Health insurance and Vision benefits are included for the time that you are an intern
-- From past virtual years, it seems like they send you a computer (usually a thinkpad or surface), mouse, monitor, headphones or something along those lines.
+- From past virtual years, it seems like they send you a computer (usually a ThinkPad or surface), mouse, monitor, headphones or something along those lines.
 Also if there’s something specific your lab uses to do work, they will probably also send that to you.
 - I was sent Surface Headphones and an Oculus Quest as intern gifts!